johnsmithcl/demo-repo/README.md

-#This is an introduction to version control
+This is an introduction to version control
-it's very simple and easy to learn
-##good you have reached the end